llm-self-control/llm-self-control.github.io/README.md

-# self-control.github.io
+# SelfControl

-Website for the paper "Self-Control of LLM Behaviors by Compressing Suffix Gradient into Prefix Controller"
+This is the repository that contains the website of SelfContrl